razhangwei/md2kindle/README.md

 ## Notes

 - Ensure your sending email is added to the approved list in your Amazon Kindle settings.
 - For Gmail, you'll need to use an App Password instead of your regular password.
+You can visit [Gmail App Passwords](https://myaccount.google.com/apppasswords) to generate one.
 - Kindle now primarily supports EPUB format, but the script can be configured to use other formats.

 ## License